cacophony-wj/LeS/TROUBLESHOOTING.md

 ### I don't have one of those ancient ass NUMPADs!
 How the hell am I gonna use OStim?

-From my user "BigMac"
+From my user _BigMac_

-> "If you hold F8 for 10 seconds it activates OSAs emergency rebind.
+> If you hold F8 for 10 seconds it activates OSAs emergency rebind.
 Where Lshift pulls up the menu and WASD is how you nav.
 You can then rebind the keys manually.
-I use P L ; '  to nav, O and [ as yes/no and ] as toggle."
+I use P L ; '  to nav, O and [ as yes/no and ] as toggle.

 ### My skills don't seem to be leveling up!